 B. Monitoring Approach

-The firm performs monitoring to ensure the effectiveness of the firm’s order execution arrangements which is set out below.
+The firm monitors its execution activities to ensure the effectiveness of its order execution arrangements.
+Those monitoring activities are set out below.

 - Daily monitoring of transactions;